Working at Braze

 Now it’s time for our weekly team meeting.
 Because the Customer Success work we do is fairly independent—and because the Customer Success department often finds itself getting a lot of cross-departmental requests—we usually focus this time on sharing and synthesizing asks that have come in from other teams and showcasing innovative work that’s being done by individual Customer Success team members.

 This week, one of our team members walks us through learnings from a new initiative he recently put together—a “Hack the Stack” day that included Braze mobile developers who were visiting London from our New York HQ and the engineering teams from several of our customers.
 We also hear from a different team member who has just come back from holding a series of EBRs and trainings for her accounts in South Africa and has process insights that she wants to share.
-Finally, we spend some time aligning around our approach to our annual customer event in New York, particularly how to coordinate invites for our clients and identifying who from the EMEA Customer Success team is interested in attending.
+Finally, we spend some time aligning around our approach to our annual customer event in New York, particularly how to coordinate invites for our customers and identifying who from the EMEA Customer Success team is interested in attending.

 6:00-??pm // A Visit to the Pub